denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

-The script will check for an `EC2` instance that belongs to the `CloudFormation` template by quering on the specifc `Stack ID` that was returned when this stack was successfully created.
-To make sure we always target the correct instance, an filter will be applied to get the instance with the name that is provided in the `CloudFormation` template.
+The script checks for an `EC2` instance associated to the `CloudFormation` template by querying the specifc `Stack ID` that was returned when this stack was successfully created.
+To ensure that we always target the correct instance, a filter is applied to retrieve the instance with the name provided in the `CloudFormation` template.
-The script will also retrieve the status from the machine as it is only possible to attach volumes to a `running` instance.
+The script also retrieves the instance's status, as volume can only be attached to an instance that is in the `running` state.

 ```